Shreyabhelekar/Personalized-Learning-Path-Generator/README.md

-# SkillLens: AI-Powered Personalized Learning Path Generator
+# Personalized Learning Path Generator
 A smart web app that analyzes student performance data and recommends YouTube videos for weak math skills using AI.

 ## Features